theplusone/py-osrs-dps/README.md

 - List of gear/items
   - `parse_table.py` in util/ can parse slot tables from the wiki;
     `parse_all_tables.sh` runs the script for all slot tables.
+- List of NPCs
+  - Taken from the DPS spreadsheet.
+Scaling formulas for raids NPCs were found, but how I'll implement them remains to be seen.

 ## Stuff to do